-Case study: Sistema de Aprendizaje Tutorial (SAT) - An innovative, alternative secondary level educational system completed to date by over 300,000 students throughout the Americas-mostly in areas where traditional secondary schools are not available.
-Pioneered in Columbia, this model has been implemented in over a dozen countries and has been shown to boost learning and life outcomes for students not able to access traditional schools.
-Read blog from link above - 3 pages.
+An innovative, alternative secondary level educational system completed to date by over 350,000 students throughout the Americas-mostly in areas where traditional secondary schools are not available.
+Pioneered in Colombia, this model has been implemented in over a dozen countries and has been shown to boost learning and life outcomes for students not able to access traditional schools.
+11 pages.